Where To Grab Food For A Picnic

-This Italian grocery store and sub shop has been in the West Loop for over 80 years, which is almost how long it feels like we’ve been in lockdown.
+This Italian grocery store and sub shop has been in the West Loop for over 80 years, which is about how long it feels like the pandemic has lasted.
 And JP Graziano is a fantastic option for sandwiches and things like potato and pasta salads.
 The Italian sandwich is our favorite, but you can’t go wrong with anything (the muffaletta is also excellent).
 Order a cannoli, too, while you’re at it.

 This Pilsen market has meat, cheese, a deli counter with prepared foods like salads and sandwiches, and a lot of fresh fruit and vegetables.
 Because you know what your picnic spread needs?
 Some grapes.

 Yes, you should definitely get an assortment of sausages from Gene’s in Logan Square.
 But don’t forget to pick up some cheese, crackers, and basically anything else you expect to find in one of those Pepperidge Farm holiday gift baskets.
 Pair all of that with some beer and macaroni salad, and head straight over to Winnemac Park.

 Lem's BBQ House

 Lem’s is a classic counter-service BBQ spot (it’s been around since 1954) with fantastic rib tips, hot links, and fried chicken.
 Cold fried chicken is an old-school picnic staple, so pick up some of that along with some of their potato salad and coleslaw.